nine96as/lap1_js_intro/README.md

 # Intro to JavaScript

-- Fork the repo
+- Fork and clone the repo
-- Clone the repo
 - In your terminal - `npm install`

+Your goal is to solve the challenges below, the tests will tell you what to do :)

 ## 01 - hello
 - `npm run hello`